The first part of my new story The Island.. Hope you like it!

 "Perhaps.
 But still I would feel more alive there.
 I do not belong here."

 "Your son would miss you."
 Celeborn said quietly.

 "I highly doubt that."
 Thranduil answered angrily.
 The last time he had met Legolas it had ended in a fight and after that he had not spoken to his son for years.

-"He is worried too, and deep down you know it.
-He just can stand seeing you like this.
+"He is worried, and deep down you know it.
+He just cannot stand seeing you like this.
 It breaks his heart.
 Here in the Undying Lands fading doesn't have to be anyone's fate.
 There are plenty of things that could bring you joy here if you opened your heart.
 Just come with me and stay in our home in the city for a while.
 You are strong, and you know that.
-Inside of you is still the elf that lost both his father, two sons and his wife but still managed to live on and successfully rule a kingdom and fight for his people. "
+Inside of you is still the elf that lost both his father, two sons and his wife, but still managed to live on and successfully rule a kingdom."

 "Well, perhaps that elf has finally realized that his time has finally come.
 That his life has been long enough already and that there is simply not enough to live for anymore."

-Perhaps he had given up already, Thranduil didn't honestly care much but still he felt that metaphysical feeling that he had become more and more used to lately.
-He mentally shivered but kept quiet.
+Perhaps he had given up already?
+Thranduil honestly didn't care and felt that metaphysical feeling he had become more and more used to lately.
+He mentally shivered, but kept quiet.
 He just waited for Celeborn to go.
 Eventually he would.
-Sometimes they would sit quiet for hours just sipping wine and after that the elf lord would leave and come to check upon him again a few months later .
-Thranduil knew the other elf's motivations, Celeborn meant well, but now all he wanted was to be alone.
+Sometimes they would sit quietly for hours just sipping wine and after that the elf lord would leave and come to check upon him again a few months later.
+Celeborn meant well, but now all Thranduil wanted was to be alone.

 "My offer still stands."
 Celeborn got up on his feet.
 "Come and stay with my family for a while."

 "I'll think about it."
 Thranduil said half halfheartedly.
 They both knew he was lying.